Avoid Gold Plating

 Rationale

-- The level of refinement of a codebase should make sense for the problem at hand
+- The level of refinement of a codebase should match the problem scope and expected lifespan.

 Application